pavelsaman/pavelsaman.github.io/_posts/2019-09-28-testing-input-fields.md

 As you've figured out, not all these tests are applicable for every input field.
 When testing a search field, I don't need to check for different ways to enter a file path.
 Again, take this as a general guidance and use your own judgement.

 There might be more to it, no I might have missed something.
-One interesting input field is the one for telephone numbers... when you consider all these formats one might input their phone number (722222222, 722 222 222, 0042722222222, 0042 722 222 222, +420722222222, +420 722 222 222, foreign phone numbers, how about leading and trailing white characters (someone might press space by mistake) etc.), on the other hand, I consider all these nuances under the "different data type" row.
+One interesting input field is the one for telephone numbers.
+When you consider all these formats one might input their phone number (722222222, 722 222 222, 0042722222222, 0042 722 222 222, +420722222222, +420 722 222 222, foreign phone numbers, how about leading and trailing white characters (someone might press space by mistake), etc.), on the other hand, I consider all these nuances under the "different data type" row.
 That's where your creativity and judgement come in.

 Hope it will make you consider more tests in the future.
 If you want to download a spreadsheet with the table, [get it here](/files/input_fields_checkbox.ods).